HOW TO AVOID PURGATORY By Fr. Paul O’Sullivan O.P.

 Saint of the Day – 21 February – St Peter Damian (c 1007-1072) Bishop, Confessor, Benedictine Monk, Cardinal, Theologian, Reformer, Writer, Teacher, Preacher, Poet and Doctor of the Church.
-Petrus Damianus; Italian: Pietro or Pier Damiani was a reforming Benedictine Monk and Cardinal in the circle of Pope Leo IX.
-Dante placed him in one of the highest circles of Paradiso as a great predecessor of Saint Francis of Assisi and he was declared a Doctor of the Church in 1828 by Patronages – Spiritual warfare, Church Reformers and of Faenza, Italy.
+Also known as – Petrus Damianus; Italian: Pietro or Pier Damiani was a reforming Benedictine Monk and Cardinal in the circle of Pope Leo IX.
+Dante placed him in one of the highest circles of Paradiso as a great predecessor of Saint Francis of Assisi.
+He was declared a Doctor of the Church in 1828 by Patronages – Spiritual warfare, Church Reformers and of Faenza, Italy.

 Peter was born in Ravenna, Italy, around 1007, the youngest of a large noble but poor family.
 Orphaned early, he was at first adopted by an elder brother, who ill-treated and underfed him while employing him as a swineherd.
 After some years, another brother, Damianus, who was Archpriest at Ravenna, had pity on him and took him away to be educated.
 Adding his brother’s name to his own, Peter made such rapid progress in his studies of Theology and Canon Law, first at Ravenna, then at Faenza and finally at the University of Parma, that when about twenty-five years old he was already a famous teacher at Parma and Ravenna.
 As well as a good grounding in the field of law, he acquired a refined expertise in the art of writing the ars scribendi and, thanks to his knowledge of the great Latin classics, became “one of the most accomplished Latinists of his time, one of the greatest writers of medieval Latin” (J. Leclercq, Pierre Damien, ermite et homme d’Église, Rome, 1960, p.
 172).

 About 1035, however, he gave up his secular calling and, avoiding the compromised luxury of Cluniac Monasteries, entered the isolated hermitage of Fonte Avellana, near Gubbio.
 Both as a Novice and as a Monk, his fervour was remarkable but led him to such extremes of self-mortification in penance that his health was affected and he developed severe insomnia.
 On his recovery, he was appointed to lecture to his fellow Monks.
-Then, at the request of St Guy of Pomposa (Guido d’Arezzo) and other heads of neighboring Monasteries, for two or three years he lectured to their brethren also and (about 1042) wrote the Vita of St. Romuald for the monks of Pietrapertosa.
-Soon after his return to Fonte Avellana he was appointed economus (manager or housekeeper) of the house by the Prior, who designated him as his successor.
-In 1043 he became Prior of Fonte Avellana, and remained so until his death in February 1072.
+Then, at the request of St Guy of Pomposa (Guido d’Arezzo) and other heads of neighbouring Monasteries, for two or three years he lectured to their brethren too and (about 1042) wrote the Vita of St. Romuald for the monks of Pietrapertosa.
+Soon after his return to Fonte Avellan, he was appointed Economus (manager or administrator) of the house by the Prior, who designated him as his successor.
+In 1043 he became Prior of Fonte Avellana and remained so until his death in February 1072.

 Subject-hermitages were founded at San Severino, Gamogna, Acerreta, Murciana, San Salvatore, Sitria and Ocri.
 A zealot for monastic and clerical reform, he introduced a more-severe discipline, including the practice of flagellation (“the disciplina”), into the house, which, under his rule, quickly attained celebrity and became a model for other foundations, even the great abbey of Monte Cassino.
 There was much opposition outside his own circle to such extreme forms of penitence, but Peter’s persistent advocacy ensured its acceptance, to such an extent that he was obliged later to moderate the imprudent zeal of some of his own hermits.
 Another innovation was that of the daily siesta, to make up for the fatigue of the night office.
 During his tenure of the priorate a cloister was built, silver chalices and a silver processional cross were purchased, and many books were added to the library.